Have questions? We're here.

 Day 1: Basel | Embark

 Arrive at EuroAirport Basel-Mulhouse-Freiburg.
-If your cruise package includes a group or private arrival transfer, a Uniworld representative will meet you and escort you to the ship.
+If you have arranged a Uniworld arrival transfer, a Uniworld representative meets you at the airport and transfers you to the ship.

 Important: Uniworld's transfer services operate from the Switzerland side of the Basel-Mulhouse Airport.
 Make sure to proceed through Customs on the Switzerland side, as re-entry is not possible once you've exited through the France side.